jlumpe/gambit-publication/README.md

 ## Setup

 ### Required software

+This workflow has been built and tested for Linux only.
+It may work on Mac (haven't tested) but I believe there are issues preventing it from running on Windows.

 All software dependencies are installed using the [conda](https://docs.conda.io) package manager.
 If you do not already have it installed, I recommend using the Miniconda installer available